clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-manual-install.rst

    Figure 11: :guilabel:`Begin installation`

-When you are satisfied with the information you have entered, select the :guilabel:`< Yes >` button and press :kbd:`Enter` to begin installing |CL|.
+When you are satisfied with the information entered, select the :guilabel:`< Yes >` button and press :kbd:`Enter` to begin installing |CL|.

-|CL| Installation begins and each step shows its status as it progresses
-through the manual installation process as shown in figure 12.
+The |CL| Installation begins and each step shows its status as it progresses through the manual installation process as shown in figure 12.

 .. figure:: figures/bare-metal-manual-install-12.png